Measures and their random reals: Transformations and measures on Cantor Space

 where

-We want to find an \emph{effective presentation} of $\Meas$ reflecting its properties.
-We follow the framework of \citet{moschovakis:1980}.
-A countable, dense subset $\mathcal{D} \subseteq \Meas$ is given by the set of measures which assume positive, rational values on a finite number of rationals, i.e. $\mathcal{D}$ is the set of measures of the form
+A countable, dense subset $\mathcal{D} \subseteq \Meas$ is given by the set of measures which assume positive, dyadic rational values (of the form $m/2^n$ with $m,n \geq 0$) on a finite number of dyadic rationals, i.e. $\mathcal{D}$ is the set of measures of the form